-D and C may be done to diagnose a problem, such as abnormal uterine bleeding, or as a treatment for miscarriage or excessive bleeding.
+D and C may be done to diagnose a problem, such as irregular or excessive menstrual bleeding, or as a treatment for miscarriage.
 This topic discusses the reasons for D and C, how to prepare for the procedure, and what to expect afterwards.

 REASONS FOR D AND C

-Diagnostic D and C is sometimes done with hysteroscopy; this involves dilating the cervix and inserting a small instrument to examine and photograph the inside of the uterus.
+Diagnostic D and C is sometimes done in combination with another procedure called hysteroscopy; this involves dilating the cervix and inserting a small instrument to examine and photograph the inside of the uterus.
 The images are displayed on a monitor, allowing the physician to visualize the endometrium.
-This helps the physician to avoid missing small polyps and ensures that the most visibly abnormal areas are sampled.
+This helps the physician to avoid missing small polyps that are inside the uterus and ensures that the most visibly abnormal areas are sampled.
 (See "Patient information: Abnormal uterine bleeding (Beyond the Basics)".)

 A pathologist then examines the tissue with a microscope to establish certain diagnoses, including endometrial (uterine) cancer, endometrial polyps, or precancerous conditions of the lining of the uterus (endometrial hyperplasia).
 (See "Patient information: Endometrial cancer diagnosis and staging (Beyond the Basics)".)

 Therapeutic D and C — Therapeutic D and C is done to remove the contents of the uterus in the following circumstances: